 - Personality or mood changes.
 See your doctor if depression, anxiety, aggression or impulsivity occur.

-To submit a request for help to the CLF Helpline, please see this link:
+To submit a request for help finding a mentor or doctor to the CLF Helpline, please see this link:

 For information on physicians in your area who work with those suffering from brain trauma or to find a support group, please contact your local state Brain Injury Association or Alliance: